ICRS/robotics_cheat_sheets/hardware_cheat_sheet.md

 ##### ROS on RPi

 So ROS supposedly _can_ run on Raspbian, but it's a real pain to setup.
 I really recommend just installing Ubuntu, Ubuntu Core or Ubuntu Mate and installing ROS on that.
+N.B.
+Ubuntu Core can be a bit of a mess to work with as you need to package everything as a snap to use it properly.

 ### Motor Types